Volodymyr Ivasiuk: Mysterious death

-On 24 April 1979, after finishing a phone call, he was scheduled to meet someone at the Lviv conservatory.
-He never got there nor did he report for duty as a doctor.
-3 days later, his parents and older sister reported him missing to the police.
-An investigation follows, until the Lviv district attorney put a temporary pause on the search.
+On 24 April 1979, after finishing a phone call, Ivasiuk was scheduled to meet someone at the Lviv Conservatory, but he never showed up.
+Three days later, his parents and older sister reported him missing to the police.
+An investigation followed, until the Lviv district attorney put a temporary pause on the search.
+On 18 May he was found hanged in a forest located on the outskirts of Lviv.
+The body was discovered by an off-duty soldier who was testing his radio.
+The official cause of death was listed as suicide, but the exact circumstances remain unknown to this day.